joseph-flinn/site/frontend/posts/retro-failure-individual-over-team-discussions.md

 1:1s where it might be more comfortable for someone to share their thoughts.

-Over time, the quieter engineers learned that I would circle back to the important questions and re-ask them in 1:1s, so would decide not to answer the questions in the team meetings and rather save their input until the 1:1s.
-My comfort zone is the one-on-one conversations, so these would be really valuable conversations, but would have very little transparency to the rest of the team.
+Over time, the quieter engineers learned that I would circle back to the important questions and re-ask them in 1:1s, so they would decide not to answer the questions in the team meetings and rather save their input until the 1:1s.
+My comfort zone is the one-on-one conversations, so these would be really valuable conversations, but they would have very little transparency to the rest of the team.

 This pattern is a pretty inefficient communication pattern where the hub is aware of everything going on, but the spokes sometimes are not.
-This inefficient pattern is exacerbated with breadth of focus of work on the team and any increase in pressure.
+This inefficient pattern is exacerbated by the breadth of focus of work on the team and any increase in pressure.

 ## Gratitude

-I am grateful that I have learned both the strength and weaknesses of being a one-on-one communicator.
+I am grateful that I have learned both the strengths and weaknesses of being a one-on-one communicator.
 Being aware of the importance of team discussions over one-on-one discussions is helpful in identifying the skills that I need to grow in.